BHRC contributes to local, state, and national advocacy efforts that align with our vision and values.

 What is Harm Reduction Public Policy?

-Harm reduction public policy seeks to formalize these practices through the legislative process while expanding public discourse around effective, though sometimes controversial, health solutions.
-Some examples of current harm reduction policy discussions revolve around decriminalization or legalization of drug use, criminal sentencing reforms, “housing first” homelessness policies, Good Samaritan laws and many more.
+Harm reduction public policy seeks to formalize these practices through the legislative process while expanding public discourse around effective, though sometimes controversial, solutions.
+Current examples of harm reduction policy discussions revolve around decriminalization or legalization of drug use and sex work, criminal sentencing reforms, “housing first” policies, Good Samaritan laws and overdose response.